m4sterbunny/Demo/source/pages/portfolio.rst

 Faria
 *****

 The largest API set that I have cleaned is for Faria, for whom I cleaned multiple APIs.
 There is no intention to make these API documents publicly available.
-I have, therefore, provided a brief introduction and exposed the smallest possible Faria_ endpoint.
+I have, therefore, provided a brief introduction and provide the smallest possible Faria_ endpoint specification.

 The docs are now fully compliant and consistent (US English for the APIs, UK English for the high-level client support documentation).

 SMTP2GO
 *******

 These docs will be publicly available.
 The work-in-progress for smtp2go requires further frontend work.
-In the meantime, I provided a brief introduction and exposed an smtp2go_ endpoint.
+In the meantime, I provided a brief introduction and an smtp2go_ endpoint specification.

 Cloud RF
 ********